asfadmin/hyp3-in-a-box/docs/_static/setup.rst

         - `Register for Earthdata`_

-    **WARNING:** Make sure that all the required EULA's are excepted on your Earthdata account or else hyp3 will not be able to successfully download data.
+    **NOTE:** Make sure that all the required EULA's are excepted on your Earthdata account or else HyP3 will not be able to successfully download data.

     The username and password for this account will be used later when